wdk-docs/nx-dev/nx-dev/nx-dev/public/documentation/shared/configuration/projectjson.md

 }
 ```

-### Generators
+### 生成器

-Default generator options are configured in `nx.json` as well.
+Default generator options are configured in `nx.json` as well
 For instance, the following tells Nx to always
 pass `--buildable=true` when creating new libraries.

 ```json